zachrewolinski/stat-214-gsi/setup/README.md

 ## Setup

 Your report and code will be submitted via GitHub.
 The following instructions will show you how to set up your GitHub account and configure a repository so that you can submit your assignments.
-This workflow is shamelessly copied (with slight modifications) from Chris Paciorek and Jarod Millman's STAT243 class in 2014.
+This workflow is shamelessly copied (with moderate modifications) from Chris Paciorek and Jarod Millman's STAT243 class in 2014.

 1. If you are not on a Unix system (e.g. Linux or MacOS or WSL), get on one.
 Ask me how or refer to the instructions previously given by the GSI.